Pelagicore/pelux.io/README.md

 ## How to build

 This website uses [jekyll](https://jekyllrb.com/) to build static HTML.
-Those are the steps to build it:
+These are the steps to build the web site locally:

-    gem install jekyll bundler
+*NB: You'll want to have jekyll and bundler installed on your system first.*

-    # git clone <path to git> pelux.io
+    git clone <git repo url>
     cd pelux.io
+    bundle install
     bundle exec jekyll serve

 This will compile the markdown code and start a server at [http://localhost:4000/](http://localhost:4000/) which you can then open in your browser.